d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

                num_epochs, lr, weight_decay, batch_size)
 ```

-Next, we can submit our predictions on Kaggle
+Next, as demonstrated in :numref:`fig_kaggle_submit2`, we can submit our predictions on Kaggle
 and see how they compare to the actual house prices (labels) on the test set.
 The steps are quite simple: